No-Bake Pilgrim Hat Cookies

 • Unwrap all of the Reese's Peanut Butter Cups and count out your cookies.

-• Using a fine writing tip on your tube of frosting, pipe out three circles around the edges of the Reese’s Peanut Butter cup.
+• Using a fine writing tip on a tube of frosting, pipe out a circle around the edge of the Reese's Peanut Butter cup.
 The goal is for excess to squeeze out slightly to resemble a ribbon around the hat.
-Don’t put any in the middle because it will drip out through the hole of the cookie.
+Don't put any in the middle because it will drip out through the hole of the cookie.

-• Press Reese’s Peanut Butter Cup down on the bottom (chocolate covered side) of the fudge stripe cookie.
-Allow frosting to seep out slightly.
+• Press the Reese's Peanut Butter Cup down on the bottom (chocolate covered side) of the fudge stripe cookie.
+Allow the frosting to seep out slightly.

-• Shake sprinkles or sparkling sugar on wet frosting, tapping off excess.
+• Shake the sprinkles or sparkling sugar on tacky frosting, tapping off the excess.

-• Dab a bit of frosting on one side of a Reese’s Pieces and attach to the brim to make a buckle.
+• Dab a bit of frosting on one side of a Reese's Pieces or licorice bit and attach to the brim to make a buckle.

-• If you’ve tried this recipe, please come back and let us know!
+• If you've tried this recipe, please come back and let us know in the comments or star ratings!

 Notes